vbenjs/vue-vben-admin/.github/pull_request_template.md

 > 👉 _Put an `x` in the boxes that apply._

 - [ ] If you introduce new functionality, document it.
-You can run documentation with `pnpm run docs` command.
+You can run documentation with `pnpm run docs:dev` command.

 ### Changesets